 The AUD Wallet

-It is important to note that while the AUD wallet is described as a digital bank account, and which has its own BSB & account number, it is neither a bank account nor is it a separate account from other individuals.
+While the AUD wallet is described as a digital bank account, and which has its own BSB & account number, it is neither a bank account nor is it a separate account from other individuals.
 The current Airwallex/Stake PDS (as of August 2022) says that “Funds represented by the Wallet will be collected and pooled with funds of other clients of Airwallex in one or more client trust accounts with a licensed bank in Australia.”
-It also states that “Airwallex is not a bank”, so the Commonwealth guarantee will presumably not apply on individual sub-deposits in the trust accounts.
-Additionally, while trust accounts must be kept separate for legal requirements, if anyone chooses not to follow the law (e.g. individuals who do not reside in Australia and could potentially not be caught by Australian authorities), you have to consider what is stopping them from accessing the money.
+It also states that “Airwallex is not a bank”.
+However, as of March 2023, the updated document states that the funds in your Wallet are protected under the Commonwealth guarantee by Global Loan Agency Services Australia Nominees (GLAS) in case Airwallex is found by APRA to be in breach if it’s legal obligation.

-Moreover, the PDS states “This PDS has not been lodged with the Australian Securities and Investments Commission (ASIC) and is not required to be by the Corporations Act 2001 (Cth)”.
-This means there is no requirement for disclosure and auditing of accounts, and you need to consider what recourse is possible in the event of trouble.
+The PDS also states “This PDS has not been lodged with the Australian Securities and Investments Commission (ASIC) and is not required to be by the Corporations Act 2001 (Cth)”.
+This means there is no requirement for disclosure and auditing of accounts.

-My suggestion would be not to keep cash in your wallet, and only move money into there when you are ready to trade as soon as it hits the wallet, and when selling, move it out as soon as it is settled.
-And this would be my recommendation with all trust accounts, including that of other brokers.
+While the updated addition of the Commonwealth guarantee is a big step in the right direction, my suggestion would be not to keep cash in brokerage trust accounts for long periods and only move money into there when you are ready to trade as soon as it hits the wallet, and when selling, move it out as soon as it is settled.
+And this would also be my recommendation with other brokers.

 Is Stake easy to use?